Data managed by Brainboard

 2. Cloud resources: all the resources that you use from you preferred cloud provider(s) and their configurations.

-4. Secrets: you can chose to store the secrets in your preferred vault solution like AWS KMS, Azure key-vault or Hashicorp Vault and only refer to it through data sources or variables.
+3. Secrets: you can choose to store the secrets in your preferred vault solution like AWS KMS, Azure key-vault or HashiCorp Vault and only refer to it through data sources or variables.

-• If you deploy through Brainboard, these secrets maybe manipulated by the runner that will provision the infrastructure.
+• If you deploy through Brainboard, these secrets will be shared with the runner that will provision the infrastructure.

-7. Cloud providers credentials: these credentials allows you to provision or destroy the infrastructure.
+5. Cloud providers credentials: these credentials allow you to provision or destroy the infrastructure.

 • First name